official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-1.md

 threat posed to the UK by terrorism and the contingency plans for dealing with it, the JIC considered whether the scale and nature of the terrorist threat to the UK had changed.[^42]

-[^41] Final Report of the National Commission on Terrorist Attacks Upon the United States.
+[^41]: Final Report of the National Commission on Terrorist Attacks Upon the United States.
-[^42] Minutes, 14 September 2001, JIC meeting.
+[^42]: Minutes, 14 September 2001, JIC meeting.

 326

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 81. The Assessment, issued on 18 September, considered whether the attacks of 11 September changed the nature and scale of the terrorist threat to the UK, and